JJNod88/PP1_html_css/README.md

 # My 5-A-Side

+# Contents
+* Introduction
+* Value (user & owner)
+* Screenshots
+* UX (structure & site layout)
+* Accessibility
+* Responsiveness
+* Features
+* Technologies
+* Testing (validator, lighthouse & bugs/fixes)
+* Deployment
+* Credits
+* Content

 # Introduction
 Welcome to My 5-A-Side

-A site for footballers looking for a new game, new players to add to their squad or a place they can create and manage a 5-A-Side Team in Manchester, UK.

-It is designed for people looking for a good blend of social and fitness activities.
-Everyone is welcome and has access to the available games in their area.
+The focus of this site is to provide a fictional platform for people to locate available football games and players in their local community.

-The site will be targeted toward people who have a keen interest in football, socialising and keeping fit.
-The site provides details of the benefits of joining, gives them the ability to check the next avaialble games, meet existing teams and a sign up section.
+The site is aimed at footballers and people looking to get involved in football, bringing together a social aspect with teansparent locations, captains and teams.
+It outlays the benefits of playing football, calculating game stats and giving users the opportunity to contact propsective teams.

-I have used real world teams and players, including images to give the site authenticity, and to connect with users and members.
+I have used real world teams, players and images to give the site authenticity, and to connect with users and members.

 # Value
-### User
+### User / Target Audience
+* Users who are both new and experienced in playing football, specficially 5, 6 and 7-aside football.
+* Who want to learn of the benefits to playing 5-a-side.
+* Who do not currently play in a team and are looking to join one.
+* Who play as part of a team and want to find new players.
+* Who have a team but want a platform to manage their locations, fixtures and players easily and digitally.

+### Site Aims
+* The site aims to provide users a platform for finding new players and games to connect with.
+* Providing the opportunity to:
+    * Learn the benefits of 5-a-side and the site
+    * See live stats of the games history to help the site come to life.
+    * View games, teams and locations of available football games.
+    * Sign Up to the site via a form
+    * Have access to relevant parts of the sites with links and buttons contained in Header, Footer and Section elements.

+### How the Site achieves this
 * The site has an SEO defined to accurately show up when people search for 5,6 and 7-a-side football games in Manchester.
+* A consistent Header and Footer will be accessible at all times for each user, with the title of the site consitently in view.
 * Designed to be simple and engaging, users will know instantly what the sites intention is, and can navigate around the site with ease.
+    ### Page specific
+    * Index / Home Page contains images of a football pitch and ball, key benefits to the site, stats on current games, how-to-guide to sign up and a peer review.
+    * Community Page provides available games with key information, with links to the locations of each game including address details, google maps link and an image of the corresponding football pitch.
+    * Sign Up page provides a simple form to allow sign up, with an image giving the impression of a football player / manager signing a contract.
+    * Submit Page provides confirmation of users successful sign up, and allows them to return to the Index / Landing Page.
+    ### Site specific
     * The landing page has a background-image of a football pitch and ball, giving the user an instant impression of the sites use.
     * Navigation elements in the header, footer and icons/buttons means they can access all parts of the site no matter where they are.
     * The site has been seperated into sections with a clear purpose.
 Headers and their corresponsding information are clear and easy to distinguish, Images have been used that are appropriate for the site, and the sections they are in.
     * Div, Icon and Buttom elements have been styled to Hover to improve the interactiveness of the site.
-* They will see the benefits to the site, and to football, and can see what games are available with details around the captains and why the games were created.
-They'll be able to click on locations of the games to be directed to detailed address and google maps of the football pitches, which open on a seperate browser.
+    * Users can click on locations of the games to be directed to detailed address and google maps of the football pitches, which open on a seperate browser.
 An easy to fill in form means they are not spending a long time signing up.
     * The use of real world images, players and locations give the site authenticity and a personal touch, giving it relateability.
     * The site is responsive, so they can access the site on the move on their smartphone, tablet or desktop.
     * Specific Images have been used to make the site easier on the eye and fun to view.
     * All images have an alt attribute for those needing a site that is accessible.
     * It is inclusive.
 It has social media, contact links and forms to be able to sign up.

-## Screenshots
+# Screenshots

-## UX
+# UX
 ### Structure
 * For the site I have used HTML for the core structure and CSS for styling -
     * HTML structuring:
-        * My structure includes three pages, each with: Header & Nav > Sections with headers, divs and additional elements > Footer & Nav.
+        * My structure includes four pages, each with: Header & Nav > Sections with headers, divs and additional elements > Footer & Nav.
         * Whilst I followed the industry standard for a core html structure, I used Flexboxes to structure my content throughout.
         * This proved extremely beneficial in structuring each section.
 I used no more than 3 divs per section using display:flex, this meant each section is positioned equally in either 100%, 50% or 33% divs.
 This increases the visual consistency and display of my content, and allowed my elements to be aligned.
         * I ensured I correctly linked my CSS stylesheet (checked using the background color technique) with appropriate SEO key words so my site is searchable on the internet.